Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/production/observability/events.md

   What are events?
 What events are available?
 How can they trigger alerts?
 ---

 {{ site.kic_product_name }} provides Kubernetes Events to help understand the state of your system.
-Events are emitted when an invalid configuration is rejected by {{ site.base_gateway }} (`KongConfigurationApplyFailed`) and when an invalid configuration is detected e.g. the upstream service does not exist (`KongConfigurationTranslationFailed`).
+Events occur when an invalid configuration is rejected by {{ site.base_gateway }} (`KongConfigurationApplyFailed`) or when an invalid configuration such as an upstream service that does not exist is detected (`KongConfigurationTranslationFailed`).

 {:.note}
-> Resolving issues doesn't immediately clear the Events.
-Events do eventually
-> expire (after an hour, by default), but may be outdated.
-The Event `count`
+> The Events are not cleared immediately after you resolve the issues.
+However, the Event `count` stops increasing after you fix the problem.
+Events do eventually expire after an hour, by default, but may be outdated.
-> will stop increasing after the problem is fixed.

 ### Finding problem resource Events